swiftlang/swift-org-website/getting-started/cli-swiftpm/index.md

 `Sources/main.swift` is the application entry point and where we’ll write our application code.

-In fact, SwiftPM generated a "Hello, world!" project for us!
+In fact, Swift generated a "Hello, world!" project for us!

 We can run the program by running  `swift run`  in our terminal.